home-controller/homeauto_network/README.md

 As a CAN etc. would use 2 pins(1 for RX and another for TX) option 2(use a resistor and transistor) might be the best?
 In fact the MCU/software shouldn't even care if you are using  resistors + transistor or and transceiver chip, presuming the chip can work at so low of network speeds.

+Also using 2 IO pins would allow for an interrupt to stay active on the receiving pin, might simplify things a bit.

 ### Planning to add

 * [ ] Add an additional Ack bit for units that can handel a message.